urbanadventurer/Android-PIN-Bruteforce/README.md

 These methods can be expensive and are usually only used by specialised phone forensic investigators.

-Note that the Cellebrite and XPIN Clip can also use the USB HID Keyboard Bruteforce method.

-- Physical Extraction using Cellebrite UFED
-- XPIN Clip
+In order of difficulty and expense:
-- Oxygen Forensic Suite (Requires USB debugging enabled)
+- Taking advanced of USB debugging enabled (Oxygen Forensic Suite)
+- Bruteforce with keyboard emulation (Android-PIN-Bruteforce, RubberDucky attack, XPIN Clip, HBbox)
-- JTAG extraction
+- JTAG (Interface with test access ports on the device)
-- Chip Off
+- Chip Off (Desolder and remove flash memory chips from the device)
+- Clock Glitching / Voltage Fault Injection (Hardware CPU timing attacks to bypass PIN restrictions)
+- Bootloader exploits (GrayKey from Grayshift and Cellebrite)

 ### 🕵 Security Professionals and Technical Phone Users